Institutional arrangements (1/3)

 Setting up a NIPN is a collaborative process.
 The time necessary for consultation and consensus building should not be underestimated: it is important to take sufficient time to hold meetings, formulate and adapt the description of the approach, and establish a shared vision between the multiple institutions involved.
 When country processes are participatory and thorough, the final set-up is more likely to have the full buy-in and commitment of all stakeholders.
 This process may require external facilitation and resourcing.

 The NIPN core structure relies on two components: (1) a policy component and (2) a data component.
-Both of them play key roles in implementing the NIPN operational cycle as presented in the introduction:
+Both of them play key roles in implementing the NIPN operational cycle as presented in the introduction section:

 - Formulating nutrition policy question for analysis based on government priorities;